OfficeDev/TrainingContent/SharePoint/SharePointFramework/05 Working with the web part property pane/Lab.md

 6. Add the following code in **HelloWorldWebPart** class.

-	> **Note**: The following code defines the _options variable variable that stores the results from the _getLists method.
+	> **Note**: The following code defines the _options variable that stores the results from the _getLists method.
-	> The onInit method invokes the **_getLists** method to return the lists in the SharePoint site where the web part is executing, then adds the lists of lists to the _options variable.
+	> The onInit method invokes the **_getLists** method which will be added later to return the lists in the SharePoint site where the web part is executing, then adds the lists to the _options variable.

 	````
 	private _options: IPropertyPaneDropdownOption[];